 The question arises as to who is responsible for this state of affairs.
-I am afraid it’s a self-afflicted injury and the blame lies at the door of the senior officer corps of the armed force who wanted to keep a plethora of ranks and yet ask for parity.
+It looks like a self-afflicted injury and the blame lies at the door of the senior officer corps of the armed force who wanted to keep a plethora of ranks and yet ask for parity.
 It’s the armed forces themselves who created a select hierarchy, because of obsession with rank structure.
 Many officers of a corps and the flying branch could not see promotion and higher ranks for others.
-With this state of affairs, to blame everything on the IAS lobby holds no water.

-The armed forces themselves were restrictive in promotion; did the government stop up gradation of ranks?
-If the forces had projected that ALL officers to retire as Major General in 26 years would the governments have turned it down?
-Did the armed forces senior brass ever project this to the government?
-Never, because they had themselves created a rank hierarchy and restrictive promotion.
-Now to say the IAS officers are getting a better deal has no meaning.
-I am afraid the forces have no case.
+The armed forces themselves were restrictive in the promotion and selection of officers.
+To say the IAS officers are getting a better deal and promotion has no meaning.
 It is better they take up with the government a case for all officers to retire as Major Generals, but the way the ranks are entrenched it will not happen.
 Even the Jawans need a better deal, but who will fight for them?
-This is the best time as India for the first time has a Defense Minister who has the interests of the service in mind.
-He is Mohan Parrickar. .
-But Parricker has gone and is replaced by a lady.
+This is the best time as India had a Defense Minister in Mohan Parricker who was qualified and had the interests of the services in mind.
+But he has gone and is replaced by a lady.
 She doesn't know anything about the military.